ericwa/ericw-tools/README.txt

   vis     - Creates the potentially visible set (PVS) for a bsp.

-  bspinfo - Simple util to print out some stats about the data contained in a
+  bspinfo - Print stats about the data contained in a bsp file.
-            bsp file.

-  bsputil - Tool for working with a bsp file.
-Minimal features currently, but
+  bsputil - Simple tool for manipulation of bsp file data
-            it can extract the entities lump from a bsp file into a text file and extract the textures to a .wad file.

 See the doc/ directory for more detailed descriptions of the various tools capabilities.
 See changelog.txt for a brief overview of recent